AMSTerUsers/AMSTer_Distribution/README.md

-"MasTer toolbox: an InSAR automated Mass processing Toolbox for Multidimensional time series" © 2023 by Nicolas d'Oreye, Dominique Derauw, Sergey Samsonov, Delphine Smittarello, Maxime Jaspard and Gilles Celli is licensed under CC BY-NC-SA 4.0 (Attribution-NonCommercial-ShareAlike 4.0 International)
+"MasTer toolbox: an InSAR automated Mass processing Toolbox for Multidimensional time series" © 2023 by Nicolas d'Oreye, Dominique Derauw, Sergey Samsonov, Delphine Smittarello, Maxime Jaspard and Gilles Celli is licensed under CC BY-NC-SA 4.0 (Attribution-NonCommercial-ShareAlike 4.0 International).

+MSBAS is licensed to the https://open.canada.ca/en/open-government-licence-canada

 Because MasTer Toolbox program is licensed free of charge, there is no warranty for the program.